Reporters Dig Into Justice Kavanaugh's Past, Allegations Of Misconduct Against Him

 Several Democratic presidential candidates are calling for the impeachment of Supreme Court Justice Brett Kavanaugh after The New York Times published an essay Sept.
 14 describing alleged sexual misconduct that occurred during his college years at Yale.

-New York Times reporters Robin Pogrebin and Kate Kelly, who penned the essay, covered Kavanaugh's contentious 2018 confirmation hearings, in which Christine Blasey Ford alleged that he'd sexually assaulted her at a house party when they were both teenagers.
+New York Times reporters Robin Pogrebin and Kate Kelly, who wrote the essay, covered Kavanaugh's contentious 2018 confirmation hearings, in which Christine Blasey Ford alleged that he had sexually assaulted her at a house party when they were both teenagers.
 The FBI conducted an investigation into Kavanaugh's behavior, but it was restricted in terms of time and scope.
 The Senate ultimately voted 50-48 in favor of Kavanaugh's confirmation.

-In their new book, The Education of Brett Kavanaugh, Pogrebin and Kelly detail what's already known about Kavanaugh — and extend the investigation into parts of his history and events alleged to have taken place.
-(Editor's Note: Pogrebin and Kelly's reporting noted below includes a graphic description of alleged sexual misconduct.)
+In their new book, The Education of Brett Kavanaugh, Pogrebin and Kelly detail what is already known about Kavanaugh — and extend the investigation into parts of his history and events alleged to have taken place.
+(Editor's note: Pogrebin and Kelly's reporting noted below includes a graphic description of alleged sexual misconduct.)

-Pogrebin and Kelly research allegations by Deborah Ramirez, a Yale alumna who claims that Kavanaugh put his penis in her face during a college party when they were both freshman.
-They also raise allegations of a similar incident detailed by a male Yale classmate, though neither he nor the woman allegedly involved speak publicly about it.
+Pogrebin and Kelly research allegations by Deborah Ramirez, a Yale alumna who says that Kavanaugh put his penis in her face during a college party when they were both freshmen.
+They also raise allegations of a similar incident detailed by a male Yale classmate, though neither he nor the woman allegedly involved speaks publicly about it.

 In response to the latest news, President Trump tweeted: "Brett Kavanaugh should start suing people for libel, or the Justice Department should come to his rescue.
 The lies being told about him are unbelievable.
 False Accusations without recrimination.
 When does it stop?
 They are trying to influence his opinions.
 Can't let that happen!"

-Note: Editor's note: The interview with Pogrebin and Kelly was recorded on Sept.
-12.